Quality of Care Programs

 Tracy Hatton, MPH

-To foster local communities of learners, the NQC launched several cross-state collaboratives, which were modeled on the Institute for Healthcare Improvement’s (IHI) Breakthrough Series.
-The aims for these initiatives focused on alignment of quality management goals to cooperatively meet the federal legislative mandates, and to advance the quality of care for people living with HIV within the respective constituencies.
-The Cross-Part Collaboratives involved five states (Connecticut, Texas, Virginia, Pennsylvania, and New Jersey) and all of the 86 Ryan White grantees, representing 19% of people living with AIDS in the U.S. Over the course of the Collaborative, collaboration and alignment across grantees improved and all performance measures increased.
+To foster local communities of learners, CQII launched several cross-state collaboratives, which were modeled on the Institute for Healthcare Improvement’s (IHI) Breakthrough Series.
+The aims for these initiatives focused on alignment of clinical quality management goals to cooperatively meet the federal legislative mandates, and to advance the quality of care for people living with HIV within the respective constituencies.
+Currently, CQII implements the end+disparities Project Extension for Community Health Outcomes (ECHO) Collaborative.
+This national initiative builds on the success of past National Quality Center (NCQ) collaboratives and incorporates the expertise of Project ECHO, housed at the University of New Mexico.
+The goal of the Collaborative is to reach one in three RWHAP-funded-recipients across the nation and decrease the number of people living with HIV who are not virally suppressed by 25% from baseline reports at the onset of the Collaborative.

 Clemens Steinböck, MBA